primus-labs/zkFHE-Network-Docs/PADO-Contracts.md

-    bytes dataContent; // The content of the data uint64 registeredTimestamp; // The timestamp at which the data was registered address owner; // The owner of the data bool revoked; // Whether the data is revoked
+    bytes dataContent; // The content of the data uint64 registeredTimestamp; // The timestamp at which the data was registered address owner; // The owner of the data bool deleted; // Whether the data is deleted
 }

 /**